Gay IVF Embryology Team

 Scientific & Laboratory Director

-Dr. Go joined the Reproductive Science Center in 2006 after serving as the director of the IVF Laboratory at Pennsylvania Hospital/Pennsylvania Reproductive Associates in Philadelphia, PA, for 21 years.
+Dr. Go joined IVF New England in 2006 after serving as the director of the IVF Laboratory at Pennsylvania Hospital/Pennsylvania Reproductive Associates in Philadelphia, PA, for 21 years.

 Dr. Go received her doctoral degree in molecular biology from the University of Pennsylvania.
 She also completed a post-doctoral fellowship in the Department of Physiology and Biochemistry at the Medical College of Pennsylvania.